WBT-FM: Mix 107.9

 In April 2021, Urban One announced they would drop Bob and Sheri from WLNK.
 Lacey and Lynch's company, NOW!
-Media, which bought the show from Entercom in 2017, will continue to distribute the show, and will continue to air on their nationwide affiliates.
-(The show was picked up locally by WKQC the following month.)
+Media, which bought the show from Entercom in 2017, continued to distribute the show, and continued to air it on their nationwide affiliates.
+(The show was picked up locally by WKQC the following month. where it would remain until its cancellation in 2026.)
 In addition, Brent 'O'Brien' Harlan was let go as producer and third-mic of the "Matt & Ramona" show after 18 years at the station.